Elite-HRV/pilot/data/README.md

 ## Data Splits

-Training, validation, and data splits are included in [splits](splits).
+Training, validation, and test splits are included in [splits](splits).